phillipluong/TFT-Set4-EDA/README.md

 Overall, it appeared that my gameplay was better on the 'ILoveAnt' account rather than my primary account, 'phillipluong'.
 I believe that the clear reason may likely be because 'ILoveAnt' started off playing games against lower ranked users, thus increasing its odds of winning or appearing in the Top 4.

+If I removed the games 'ILoveAnt' played after hitting 300 LP, here are the results:

+[Results of ILoveAnt after 300LP]

+In addition, there was indeed a day where I played in the account 'phillipluong' and ran it all the way down, after I was about 1 game off hitting Grandmaster.
+Here are the details of my account if we remove that period:

+[Results of phillipluong before running it down]

 ### Analysis based on Account, by week
 - ILoveAnt:
    - count: 21, 15, 15, 4
    - Avg: 3,76, 4.33, 4.07, 6.00
+   - LP Change: 221, 40, 87, -88
    - med: 3, 4, 4, 6
 - phillipluong:
    - count: 25, 24, 22, 8
    - Avg: 4.55, 5.25, 4.08, 5.21
+   - LP Change: -19, -80, 152, -224
    - med: 4.5, 5.5, 4, 5.5

+I was also curious on my performance of each account, per week.
+I wouldn't say that there were any drastic changes per account, per week.
+From what it looks like, the final week was probably that only 'drastic' difference.
+The account, 'ILoveAnt' had some steady progression throughout each week, besides week 4.
+Conversely, philipluong only really made a lot of success in Week 3 and lost LP every other week.

 ### Analysis based on starting item
-- There is basis that the starting item normally dictates the flow of the game, and hence, may be a good determinant of the overall placement
+- There is basis that the starting item normally dictates the flow of the game, and hence, may be a good determinant of the overall placement.
+I would tend to agree with this idea, especially after looking at my own data.

+Traditionally, the more 'popular' items to collect in this patch appeared to be: Tears and Swords, tben Rods, Gloves, Bows and finally Cloaks, Vests and Belts.
+These patterns are often associated with the strongest kinds of compositions often being played at the time.
+In this patch, the data was leaning towards compotiions that played around Jhin, Ashe, Veigar, Riven, and sometimes, Zed.
+Many of these units would prefer Sword-based items (Jhin, Ashe), whilst some users prefered magic damage items (like Riven and Veigar).
+Compositions based around Zed were reliant on a lot of bows.

 ### Analysis based on final chosen unit/trait